ctw-joao-luis/docker-compose-proj/README.md

 To instantiate the first time:

-`docker run --name webserver-backend -p 3000:3000 backend-proj:latest`
+`docker run --name webserver-backend --network db-webserver-network -p 3000:3000 backend-proj:latest`

 To start and stop said image: